sim-tech420/bugged_to_brilliance/README.md

 ## Credits
 - Created by Scott W.
-- Inspired by a Co-worker (You know who you are!)
+- Inspired by a Co-worker!
 - Assisted by Grok 3 (xAI).